The Greatest of God

 The Psalmist says, “I will praise thee; for I am fearfully and wonderfully made: marvellous are thy works; and that my soul knoweth right well.”
 (Psalms 139:14)

-III.
-We can see God in the smallest things of His creation.
+created.
+We can see His magnificence also in the smallest things of His

 Molecular biology has recently revealed before unknown truths the greatness of God’s creation of life itself.
 In a simple cell there is a intricate group of molecular machines that makes the cell function and reproduce.